top of page

 • Modeling for your marketing and advertising

 Just keep in mind that you must pay them a fair and reasonable wage.
-In other words, don’t pay them $200.00 for stapling papers.
+In other words, you may not want to pay them $200.00 an hour for stapling papers.

-Unfortunately most people think that once you deposit funds into a Roth IRA that the funds are automatically invested and that is NOT the case.
-After you transfer funds from your checking or savings account to your Roth IRA, you must now select your investments, be it stocks, index funds, ETFs etc.
+Unfortunately, most people think that once you deposit funds into an investment account that the funds are automatically invested and that is NOT the case.
+Think of an investment account like a bucket - it simply holds your investments.
+After you transfer funds to your child's brokerage or Roth IRA, you must now select his or her investments, be it individual stocks, index funds, ETFs etc.

-This is why teaching your child the importance of investing EARLY is so important and why Stock Market Investing with Wallstreet Junior is the perfect resource to give your child or teen the knowledge to begin their investing journey!
+Teaching your child the importance of investing EARLY is equally important and why the KidVestors App is the perfect resource to give your child or teen the knowledge to begin their investing journey.

 • If your school or group is looking for a finance curriculum to teach your students about how to manage money, start here to learn more on how to bring KidVestors to your classrooms!